 All relays are triggered by GND.
 That allows power voltage for whole unit to be regulated with single voltage regulator.
 Schematic shows LM7810 as we tested relays to work reliable on 10V.
 However, relays do not require large current so voltage drop even on such long cable is not big.
 We actually used LM7812.

 Relays have one normally open and one normally closed contact.
 Antenna goes to common contact, and when relay is inactive it is earthed through normally closed contact to discharge eventual static electricity.
 When relay it active, antenna is connected to coaxial cable that goes to radio station.

 Remote control unit is very plain.
 It powers up from external power source of 12V to 13.8V.
-Has two mechanical switches that control two group of antenna inputs by sending GND to activate relays.
+Has two mechanical rotary switches that control two group of antenna inputs (A for HF and B for VHF) by sending GND to activate relays.
 LEDs are used to display switch states.